-15 Describe any certification programmes and rules for genetically modified foods, organic foods or other differentiated products.
+14 Describe any certification programmes and regulations for genetically modified foods and organic foods.

 Although not banned, commercial cultivation of genetically modified organism (GMO) crops does not take place in the Netherlands.
 The genetic modification of plants is generally supported by the Dutch government, as it enables more efficient creation of improved plant varieties.
 However, it is only permitted if careful scientific research shows that the possible risks to humans, animals, and the environment are negligible.